Best Hybrid Golf Clubs For High Handicappers 2025

 When it comes to Golf Monthly's testing procedure, we use the same ethos and methodology for all golf products to make sure they are as insightful, honest and comprehensive as possible.
 When it comes to golf clubs, we usually attend product launches so we can meet with the manufacturer’s R&D experts to understand the new technology.

 After we have an understanding here, our first port of call when hitting clubs is usually the indoor simulator at Foresight Sports, where the team can test in a controlled environment using premium balls and the GCQuad launch monitor.
 We also use TrackMan at golf facilities across the UK.
-Specifically for hybrids, product testing is headed up by Matthew Moore, supported by technical editor Joel Tadman.
-Both are competitive low handicap golfers, able to efficiently test the biggest product releases and successfully communicate equipment technology and product features to a wide golfing audience.
+Specifically for hybrids, product testing is headed up by Sam De'Ath, who is a former competitor on the EuroPro Tour and Clutch Pro Tours.
+Sam is supported by our technical editor Joel Tadman.
+Both Sam and Joel are competitive low handicap golfers who are able to efficiently test the biggest product releases and successfully communicate equipment technology and product features to a wide golfing audience.

 How to choose the right hybrid